Javier Aguirre: International

 Aguirre earned 59 international caps for the Mexico national team between 1983 and 1992, scoring 13 goals.

 He was a member of the squad at the 1986 FIFA World Cup, held in Mexico, where he appeared in the quarter-final against West Germany.
 During the game, Aguirre was sent off, becoming the first Mexican player to be dismissed in a World Cup fixture.

 Managerial career

 Early years

-After his retirement, Aguirre took up managing, first at Atlante and then Pachuca, where he won his first title as manager, the Invierno 1999 championship.
+Following his retirement, Aguirre joined Miguel Mejía Barón’s coaching staff as a technical assistant with the Mexico national team.
+He subsequently began his managerial career with Atlante before taking charge of Pachuca.
+During his tenure at Pachuca, he led the club to its first top-flight league title, winning the Invierno 1999 championship, which marked the first major trophy of his managerial career.

 First spell with Mexico

-On 22 June 2001, Aguirre became the manager of the Mexico national team, replacing Enrique Meza; the team were fifth in their qualifying group for the 2002 FIFA World Cup after losing 3–1 away to Honduras, in a run of one win in 12 games.
-In his first game on 1 July, El Tri beat rivals the United States at home with a single Jared Borgetti goal.
-Mexico qualified in second place behind Costa Rica after a 3–0 win at the Estadio Azteca against the Hondurans on 11 November.
+On 22 June 2001, Aguirre was appointed manager of the Mexico national team, replacing Enrique Meza.
+The team sat fifth in their qualifying group for the 2002 FIFA World Cup following a 3–1 away defeat to Honduras, part of a dismal run of just one win in 12 matches.
+In his debut match on 1 July, El Tri defeated the United States at home.
+Mexico ultimately qualified in second place behind Costa Rica after securing a crucial 3–0 victory over Honduras at the Estadio Azteca on 11 November.

-In July 2001, Aguirre led Mexico at the 2001 Copa América in Colombia.
-They defeated Brazil, Chile and Uruguay before losing the final by a single goal to the hosts.
-A year later at the 2002 World Cup in South Korea and Japan, his side won their group at Italy's expense before losing 2–0 to the US in the Round of 16.
+Aguirre coached Mexico at the 2001 Copa América in Colombia, where they beat Brazil, Chile, and Uruguay before losing the final 1–0 to the hosts.
+The next year, at the 2002 FIFA World Cup, Mexico topped their group after wins over Croatia and Ecuador and a draw with Italy, but were eliminated in the round of 16 by the United States.

 Osasuna

-On 6 June 2002, while leading Mexico at the World Cup, Aguirre joined La Liga club Osasuna after previous manager Miguel Ángel Lotina quit for Celta de Vigo; he had previously played for the Navarrese club.
+On 6 June 2002, while leading Mexico at the World Cup, Aguirre agreed to coach La Liga club Osasuna after previous manager Miguel Ángel Lotina quit for Celta de Vigo; he had previously played for the Navarrese club.
 In his first season in Pamplona, the club reached the semi-finals of the Copa del Rey, losing 4–2 on aggregate to Recreativo de Huelva.

 In 2004–05, Aguirre went one better, guiding Osasuna to the cup final, where they lost 2–1 after extra time to Real Betis.
 In the following league season, the Rojillos beat Sevilla FC to a joint-best 4th place and their first qualification to the UEFA Champions League, having led the table after 11 games.